evhub/coconut/HELP.md

 ```
 that avoids the need for an additional level of indentation when only one `match` is being performed.

-The third new construct is the [Coconut built-in `tee`](DOCS.html#tee). `tee` solves a problem for functional programming created by the implementation of Python's iterators: whenever an element of an iterator is accessed, it's lost. `tee` solves this problem by splitting an iterator in two (or more if the optional argument `n` is passed) independent iterators that both use the same underlying iterator to access their data, thus when an element of one is accessed, it isn't lost in the other.
+The third new construct is the [Coconut built-in `reiterable`](DOCS.html#reiterable).
+There is a problem in doing immutable functional programming with Python iterators: whenever an element of an iterator is accessed, it's lost. `reiterable` solves this problem by allowing the iterable it's called on to be iterated over multiple times while still yielding the same result each time

 Finally, although it's not a new construct, since it exists in Python 3, the use of `yield from` here deserves a mention.
 In Python, `yield` is the statement used to construct iterators, functioning much like `return`, with the exception that multiple `yield`s can be encountered, and each one will produce another element. `yield from` is very similar, except instead of adding a single element to the produced iterator, it adds another whole iterator.